 I do have a little beef with Bucket Lists, but sometimes having all your goals written out can help you achieve them.
 And that's what this list did for us.
 We were lucky to see and experience some pretty incredible things!

-If you are living in Korea, or even just visiting for a short time, this bucket list will hopefully give you some travel ideas of places to go, things to eat, and experiences to be had in South Korea.
+If you are living in Korea, or even just visiting for a short time, these things to do in Korea will hopefully give you some travel ideas of places to go, meals to eat, and experiences to be had in South Korea.

 So here it goes: our list of highlights from our year in the R.O.K.!

 Some things are so quintessentially Korean, that we couldn't leave the country without experiencing them for ourselves.

 Alright, time to suit up... birthday style.
 Don’t be embarrassed; everyone will be wearing the same thing: nothing!
 Traditionally, this is where Koreans would go to get cleaned up for the week, but today, Jjimjilbangs have turned into a spa retreat.
 You can relax in the varying temperature hot tubs or splurge on an exfoliating body scrub.

 Our first time at a jimjibang was with a group of our friends on Christmas.
 Yes, Christmas.
 A very different holiday tradition, to say the least.
 And during my second encounter, I graduated to a full on, whole body exfoliation.

 Here's what happened: A middle-aged woman wearing see-through black lingerie scrubbed me down from head to toe... yes, even there.
 It sounds a lot more uncomfortable than it actually is.
 Once you get over the initial weirdness, it's actually quite liberating.
 And dayummmm, was my skin smooth.